 Mary G. Murphy is the co-chair of Gibson Dunn’s Land Use Practice Group and a member of Real Estate Practice Group and Sports Law Group.
 She also is a member of the Firm’s Diversity Committee.
 Ms. Murphy represents a wide variety of developers and investors in real estate transactions and land use issues, with particular experience in public private partnerships and historic rehabilitation projects.

 Ms. Murphy is one of the most influential land use attorneys in San Francisco and has been a major player in development in San Francisco and the Bay Area.
 She is a pre-eminent figure in the City for significant and historic public/private development deals.
 Ms. Murphy recently represented the Golden State Warriors in their successful entitlement of a new event center and mixed use development in the Mission Bay area of San Francisco, including successfully defending the entitlements and CEQA analysis pursuant to AB 900, an expedited judicial review process for CEQA cases.
 Ms. Murphy also represented Treasure Island Community Developers in its successful negotiations to redevelop Treasure Island, a former naval base in the San Francisco Bay.
 The Treasure Island project is a complex, multi-year, multi-phase development project involving federal, state and local components.
 She also was lead counsel in the successful entitlements for the redevelopment of the 312 acre Parkmerced residential development in San Francisco.
 She was part of the Gibson Dunn team representing Related Company in its 9 million square foot development in Santa Clara and currently represents Cedar Fair, the owner of the Great American Theme Park in Santa Clara.
-She currently represents Fortress Investment Group in its efforts to redevelop the Oakland Coliseum City site.
+She currently represents the Interfaith Chapel at the Presidio in its negotiations for a ground lease and a related development project at the Presidio and has represented Sportsbasement in its negotiations pertaining to its lease in the Presidio.
+She also represented Fortress Investment Group in its efforts to redevelop the Oakland Coliseum City site as a home for the Oakland Raiders.
 She is legal counsel to Westfield America, the developer of the $420 million public/private retail and entertainment complex, the Westfield San Francisco Centre, an urban 1-million-square-foot retail and entertainment complex, and also assisted Westfield in its acquisition of the 350,000-square foot SONY Metreon, an urban dining, gaming, music, exhibition, shopping, and movie entertainment complex, located in downtown San Francisco.

 Ms. Murphy was also legal counsel to the developers in the public/private partnership with the Port of San Francisco, in the 8 Washington Project, the rehabilitation of Piers 1 ½, 3 and 5, an historic waterfront property, and was lead counsel to the developers of the San Francisco Ferry Building, a national historic landmark.
 In 2003, this project was named “Deal of the Year” by the San Francisco Business Times.